cammoore/414-review-checklists/checklists/testing-checklist.md

 ## Acceptance Test Checklist

-### TEST-ACCEPTANCE-01: Each Page has an isDisplayed() acceptance test.
+### TEST-ACCEPTANCE-01: Each Page has an acceptance test.

-We use [Playwrite](https://playwright.dev/) to test the user interface.
+We use [Playwright](https://playwright.dev/) to test the user interface.
 For each page in the user interface, there should be an acceptance test that verifies that the page can be displayed successfully.

 ### TEST-ACCEPTANCE-02: Each form has an acceptance test.